VTX-Molecular-Visualization/chemfiles-tests-data/README.md

-# Harp Test Cases
+# Chemharp Test Cases

-Test cases for the Harp chemistry IO library.
-These test cases are separated from the main repository because they might be very big.
+Test cases for the Chemharp chemistry IO library.
+These test files are separated from the main repository because they might be very big.

 ## Organisation